-Usually, the main cause of this type of infertility is some type of obstruction in the seminal ducts that prevents the sperm from leaving an ejaculation.
+Usually, the main cause of this type of infertility is some type of obstruction in the seminal ducts that prevents the sperm from leaving in an ejaculation.

 Post-testicular causes of male infertility are those related to the transport and expulsion of sperm and/or semen.

 The absence of ejaculation is known as anejaculation.
 In this case, the male is not able to expel any semen, which is the fluid that transports the spermatozoa.